mugishalinux/bank-licensing-compliance-system/DESIGN.md

 - simple
 - secure
-- easy to maintain
+- maintainable
 - easy to understand

-The design focused more on clean structure and clear responsibilities than adding unnecessary complexity.
+The design focused more on clear structure, business rules.